JuliusTechCo/JuliusGraph/README.md

   <img width=50% src="assets/signup_2.png">
 </p>

-Once you requested access, you will be prompted to the following page:
+Once you registered and agreed the term of service, you will be prompted to the following page:

 <p align="center">
   <img width=50% src="assets/landingpage.png">
 </p>

 That's it!
-You have registered as a Julius developer and you are now able to proceed to our Lab Environment by clicking *Go to Lab Environment*.
+You have registered as a Julius developer and you are now able to proceed to our Jupyter Lab Environment by clicking *Go to Lab Environment*.
 That was easy!

 The following step is required only once and will ask you to Sign In to our Jupyter Hub
 server: